 For starters, they are both espresso machines that come at an affordable price and have stainless steel housings.
 Both of them make single and double espresso shots and they can both make milk-based drinks.
 Furthermore, both the Classic and the Silvia have rocker buttons and stem dials that are intuitive and easy to use.

-The three-way solenoid valve is present in both the Silvia and the Gaggia Classic, so you won’t get soupy pucks with none of these machines.
+The three-way solenoid valve is present in both the Silvia and the Gaggia Classic, so you will get soupy pucks with none of these machines.
 Also, the Silvia doesn’t have a coffee grinder and neither does the Classic.
 Both of the machines work fast, quickly switch from steaming to brewing and vice versa, and they both come with portafilters and filter baskets.

 Differences between the Gaggia Classic and the Rancilio Silvia